-We Are In a War We Must Not Lose
+We Are In a Battle We Must Not Lose

 Let me state the obvious.
 What we do today in terms of training and equipping young people and their parents in the Christian faith will help determine whether they will remain dedicated followers of Christ and remain in the church.
 The results of that effort will also help determine their eternal future, their effectiveness as churchgoers and as Christian citizens of the United States of America.